 Public demand for transparency in food production has been rapidly growing this past decade, driven by reports of food-borne diseases and videos of animal cruelty.
 A recent report from the Food Industry Association (FMI) suggests that two-thirds of consumers prefer brands that tell the whole story about how their products are made, and how safe and sustainable they are.
 This increased demand for more humane, safe, and sustainable methods of meat production accelerated the public excitement for lab-grown or cultured meat.

 Consumer research studies show that American consumers are eager to try cultured meat, without fully understanding its method of production.
 Regretfully, most cultured meat companies hold their methods of production as trade secrets, disclosing little information on product composition and safety.

 “We strongly believe that honesty is the best policy,” said Prof. Nahmias.
 “As a parent, I am eternally worried about the nutrition of my children.
 I want to know that what I give them to eat is safe, healthy, and preferably sustainable.
-We wanted to ensure that everyone knows where our cell lines came from, and how stable and safe they are.
-That our efficiency is made a matter of public information, leading to the robust and sustainable production of lab-grown meat that everyone can afford.”
+We wanted to ensure that everyone knows where our cell lines came from, how stable and safe they are, and that our efficiency is made a matter of public information, leading to the robust and sustainable production of lab-grown meat that everyone can afford.”

 The team also showed the effective differentiation of fat cells that produced the distinct aroma and flavor of chicken meat.